 A pressure gauge reacting to the waterhammer emanating from the toilet tank when the fill valve shut off.
 The gauge is connected to an outdoor hose bibb located 16 feet downstream of the cold water takeoff to the toilet.
 The red needle shows the highest pressure recorded by the gauge.
 After the waterhammer, it's pegged against the zero post of the 200 psi gauge.

 As an experiment, I conjured up a simple waterhammer arrestor by attaching a capped hose to the sink faucet next to the toilet and opened the faucet to connect the hose into the plumbing system.
-If you care to watch the linked video, you'll note--no water hammer when the toilet fill valve closes.
+In the video above, you'll note–no water hammer when the toilet fill valve closes.
 The waterhammer pulse is negatively reflected from the hose.
 The capped hose also worked by connecting it to the outside hose bibb downstream of the toilet take-off and opening the faucet there to pressurize the air-filled hose.

-As another experiment, to show I could recreate the waterhammer with any fast acting valve in the vicinity of the toilet, I connected a spring-loaded hose spray nozzle to the faucet next to the toilet and let it close quickly after water flow was initiated.
-To view it, click on: Another Quick Acting Valve Duplicating Toiler Waterhammer.
-I ruined the faucet valves with these hammers and had to replace the entire fixture after this experiment before I left town the next day.
+As another experiment, to show I could recreate the waterhammer with any fast acting valve in the vicinity of the toilet, in the video above I connected a spring-loaded hose spray nozzle to the faucet next to the toilet and let it close quickly after water flow was initiated.
+I ruined the faucet valve seats with these hammers and had to replace the entire fixture for my parents after this experiment before I left town the next day.

 *Preventing Legionallosis, William F. McCoy, PhD, June 2006 ASHRAE Journal.